yogsototh/Scratch/content/html/en/blog/Yesod-excellent-ideas.md

 The only way to discover the right rules is to match each regexp to the current URL.
 Then you can see behaviour such as, if you change the order of the rules you can lose or win time.

-On the other hand yesod compile the routes.
+On the other hand yesod compiles the routes.
 Therefore it can optimize it.
 Of course two routes must not interfere.

 <code class="html">